|Platform 360, PSN, Win|

 Then there are guns, and they are useful, actually, when not being fired.
 In conflict, Adam raises his weapon.
 Sometimes enemies surrender.
 Most of the time they gingerly raise their hands in half defeat.
 On a few occasions, they'll charge Adam, knowing he likely lacks any ammo.
 It's a welcome addition to video games, where people hurry into gun fights the way sane people hurry onto a bus.

 Unfortunately, the system never amounts to more than a handful of repeated showdowns.
 75% of the time, three men approach Adam.
 The first man is killed with a surprise throat-slit maneuver.
 The second shot.
 The third, left to plea for his life, is stabbed via a lengthy quick-time event.
 Mix-up the order, and Adam's injured, killed, or out of ammo.
-In short, prepare to slit lots of throat.
+In short, prepare to slit lots of throats.

 You can also kick men off buildings or into fires, but this flourish typically leaves Adam prone to attack, resulting in death.
 It also doesn't gel with the nice guy image the narrative tries to paint.
 That doesn't mean you shouldn't do it every chance you get.
 I Am Alive really milks these deaths.
 Every person dies one of those comically gurgly, beg for mercy Monty Python deaths.
 Their emotional trajectory tracks from disturbing, to comical to "enough already I'll shoot you in the face with a bow and arrow and get this audio cue over with."